Customizing Cosmetic Packaging: Sustainable options

 These materials reduce fossil-plastic content and carbon footprint without compromising recyclability, which is exactly what PPWR prioritizes.

-Do not use oversized or multi-layered products, use colors
+Avoid oversized or multi-layered products; use colors.

 This approach not only benefits the environment but also appeals to consumers who prefer sleek, modern aesthetics.
 Lightweight packaging also cuts shipping costs and carbon footprint.